 Me [15:15:28]

 Hello Jackie.
 This is James.
 About a year ago, I bought a Pecsflex Home Gym to rehabilitate my leg following knee surgery.
-Janice, the clerk in the store, recommended this unit would meet my need because of its compactness and durability.
-However, this product has not been as durable as she claimed, though It does not occupy much space, indeed.
+Janice, the clerk in the store, recommended this unit in that it would meet my need because of its compactness and durability.
+However, this product has not been as durable as she claimed, though it does not occupy much space, indeed.

 Pecsflex Jackie [15:15:52]